MimmyJau/swifi/README.md

 Minimal wifi scheduler that's been tested on macOSX (Catalina 10.15.7) and Lubuntu (Ubuntu 18.04.5 LTS).

+Set times when wifi turns off automatically.
+During these times, wifi can be turned on manually, but script will shut it off after X seconds grace period (default is 30).

 ### To build
 ```
 $ make all